EPM Installation Guide#

 You can check the branches on GitHub to confirm your new branch is there.

-This command sets the upstream branch for future pushes, so you can use git push
+This command sets the upstream branch for future pushes, so you can use git push without specifying the branch name next time.

 git push